Table of Content:

 The coalesce

-special command outputs the first non-nil value the arguments evaluate to, or
+special command outputs the first non-nil value the

 when given no value.
 Examples: